faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappé-on-Mac-OS-X.md

 #### Q. Apps?
 Sites?
 Why would you do such a thing?
 <p align="justify">
-Multi-tenancy. <a href="https://github.com/frappe/frappe">Frappé</a> was built with an intention for you to reuse a code-base, definitions, functions, views, etc. Both, apps and sites are contained within what we call as - <em>drum rolls</em> - <b>the Bench!</b>
+Multi-tenancy. <a href="https://github.com/frappe/frappe">Frappé</a> was built with an intention for you to reuse a codebase, definitions, functions, views, etc. Both, apps and sites are contained within what we call as - <em>drum rolls</em> - <b>the Bench!</b>
 </p>

 <p align="center">